Janis203/Bank/README.md

 ## About

 The Investment Management System is a web application designed for managing user accounts and investments.
 It allows users to create and manage accounts, make investments, withdraw funds, and track transactions.
-The application supports daily interest calculations for investments and ensures users can only invest or withdraw amounts they have available.
+The application supports daily interest calculations for investments.
+Also you can buy/sell crypto currencies with funds from your accounts.

 ## Features